 What happens when a Hollywood starwagon manufacturer makes his dream camper after hours, on his own time, no holds barred?
 Meet Lex Carstensen’s Bruiser.

-When Lex Carstensen emailed us a few photographs of his stunning Bruiser truck camper, it took us a few minutes to understand exactly what we were looking at.
-Was this a new truck camper manufacturer?
+When Lex Carstensen emailed us a few photographs of his stunning Bruiser, it took us a few minutes to understand exactly what we were looking at.
+Was this a new manufacturer?
 Was this a camper someone built in their garage?
 The email made no reference to a new manufacturer and the camper appeared way too professional to be garage built.
 So what was this Bruiser that was boldly staring at us?

 It turns out that the Bruiser is one of the most incredible one-off custom truck campers ever made.
 By day, Lex designs extremely high-end Hollywood starwagons for the movie industry.
 In his free time, he enjoys exploring the back country of British Columbia.
-The Bruiser is Lex’s personal vision for the ultimate truck camper.
+The Bruiser is Lex’s personal vision.
 He built it by himself, for himself, on his own time.
 Best of all, he built the Bruiser using the the same techniques and materials his family business, Jexcar, uses to build Hollywood starwagons.

 In 1997, we formed Jexcar and built our first movie unit, a three room combination that we call a Starwagon.
 It is an eighteen foot room on a semi truck and two rooms on a thirty six foot trailer chassis.
 Today we build a complete line of custom expandable semi trailers primarily for the movie industry.
 Some of our customers are big Hollywood stars, but we don’t talk much about our customers for privacy reasons.

 It must be fun to have Hollywood stars using your units.

 It is, but we don’t get to meet the stars.
 They send their people and we work with them.

 Why did you decide to build your own truck camper?